KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

          For every format above user have to specify what is the format of geographic coordinate: user have to specify if latitude comes first or vice versa.

+The first field listed in metadata is the spatial attribute and Knowage let the user to set if the spatial attribute need to be part of the aggregation or not: this let the user to create special query; for example, you may need to just list all the records of a dataset without any aggregations and in this case you can simply uncheck all the aggregate by checks and clean up the aggregation function for the spatial attribute; another example is where the spatial attribute at database side is of a special type like CLOB on Oracle, in that case the user cannot use that field for the aggregation but the user can exclude the spatial attribute from the aggregation, converting the field to measure and setting an aggregation function.

 Every field of the dataset, except for the spatial one, can have a custom alias to show on map widget: just double click the label to edit it.
 A user can also specify if a field have to be shown on detail popup.

 For measures a user could specify the aggregation function, if it has to be shown on detail popup and if it has to be shown on map: at least one field has to be shown on map.